First Merchants' History

 First Merchants Corporation took another major step when its management team decided to have its common stock listed on the NASDAQ market services in 1989.

 The 1990s continued to present more opportunities and ongoing challenges.
 Competing in an industry experiencing significant change, due to mergers, acquisitions and downsizing, First Merchants Corporation was positioned uniquely as a responsive successful independent community banking organization.
 For over one-hundred years, First Merchants Bank has continually increased its capital strength through steady growth, sound financial management and a commitment of personal service to our customers.

 In mid-1991, First United Bank, with three offices in adjacent Henry County, became an affiliate.
 Its strong community banking philosophy, asset quality, and talented staff made First United Bank a valuable new partner.

-In December 1991, Merchants National Bank became First Merchants Bank, N.A.
-(National Association).
+In December 1991, Merchants National Bank became First Merchants Bank.
 The name change matched that of the holding company, and most importantly, it allowed for a distinct identity within our market area and beyond.
 It eliminated confusion with other Merchants National Banks around the state, with which we had no affiliation.